GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You are not illiterate.
+> 🥠 18,000 children starve to death every day.
+They would have loved this cookie.

 ### Where you can find me